Budapest sheds winter and March things to do include several festivals and fairs – organized annually.

 Here are some of the best places that are well worth a visit around Easter time in the city of Budapest (March / April):

 - Buda Castle Easter Festival on the Castle Hill is a beautiful Easter event with many concerts, foods, crafts, children activities, and more.
 The entry to the Budapest Easter Festival can be bought online, with or without tickets to the National Gallery and the Budapest History Museum (yes, both are open throughout Easter).
+The Buda Castle Easter Festival is unfortunately not scheduled for 2020.

 - Szentendre Skanzen, the preserved folk village museum: Szentendre is a little town, about an hour’s suburban train ride from Budapest, but each Easter the Szentendre Skanzen offers authentic folk and folkish things to do.
 If you love to explore cultures, this is a perfect day to get some idea about Hungarian Easter traditions, games, buy crafts, and to spend a nice spring day out in the fresh open air.